 - 1. Pension schemes (within the meaning of section 774, section 784 or section 785 TCA). - 2.
 Companies carrying on life assurance business (within the meaning of section 706 TCA). - 3.
 Investment undertakings (within the meaning of section 739B TCA). - 4.
-Investment limited partnerships (within the meaning of section 739J TCA). - Special investment schemes (within the meaning of section 737 TCA). - 6.
-Unauthorised unit trust schemes (to which section 731(5)(a) TCA applies). - 7.
-Charities (within the meaning of section 739D(6)(f)(i) TCA). - 8.
+Investment limited partnerships (within the meaning of section 739J TCA). - 5.
+Special investment schemes (within the meaning of section 737 TCA). - 6.
+Unauthorised unit trust schemes (to which section 731(5)(a) TCA applies). - Charities (within the meaning of section 739D(6)(f)(i) TCA). - 8.
 Qualifying managing companies (within the meaning of section 734(1) TCA). - 9.
-Specified companies (within the meaning of section 734(1) TCA). - 10.
-Qualifying fund and savings managers (within the meaning of section 739D(6)(h) TCA). - 11.
+Specified companies (within the meaning of section 734(1) TCA). - Qualifying fund and savings managers (within the meaning of section 739D(6)(h) TCA). - 11.
 Personal Retirement Savings Account (PRSA) administrators (within the meaning of section 739D(6)(i) TCA). - 12.
-Irish credit unions (within the meaning of section 2 of the Credit Union Act 1997). - 13.
-The National Asset Management Agency. - 14.
-The National Treasury Management Agency or a Fund Investment Vehicle (within the meaning of section 37 of the National Treasury Management Agency (Amendment) Act 2014) of which the Minister for Finance is the
+Irish credit unions (within the meaning of section 2 of the Credit Union Act 1997).

-- sole beneficial owner, or Ireland acting through the National Treasury Management Agency. - 15.
-Qualifying companies (within the meaning of section 110 TCA). - 16.
-Any other person resident in Ireland who is permitted (whether by legislation or by the express concession of the Irish Revenue Commissioners) to hold Units in the Unit Trust without requiring the Unit Trust to deduct or account for Irish tax
+- 13. The National Asset Management Agency. - 14.
+The National Treasury Management Agency or a Fund Investment Vehicle (within the meaning of section 37 of the National Treasury Management Agency (Amendment) Act 2014) of which the Minister for Finance is the sole beneficial owner, or Ireland acting through the National Treasury Management Agency. - 15.
+The Motor Insurers' Bureau of Ireland in respect of an investment made by it of moneys paid to the Motor Insurers Insolvency Compensation Fund under the Insurance Act 1964 (amended by the Insurance (Amendment) Act 2018). - 16.
+Qualifying companies (within the meaning of section 110 TCA). - 17.
+Any other person resident in Ireland who is permitted (whether by legislation or by the express concession of the Irish Revenue Commissioners) to hold Units in the Unit Trust without requiring the Unit Trust to deduct or account for Irish tax.